 Operational costs loom large in the day-to-day function of a pop up shop.
 If you choose to hire staff, you’ll have to consider payroll.
 Cleaning and maintenance, garbage removal, and a reliable point of sale (POS) system are also important to take into account.
 Keep in mind that by monitoring sales and foot traffic throughout the open hours of your pop up shop, you can adjust your staff costs, which can substantially reduce wasted resources during slower times.
 If you’re not hosting regular events, cleaning fees should remain minimal.

 4. Store Design

-Store design is also essential to budget for.
-An eye-catching aesthetic is the key to an impactful and memorable consumer experience.
+The store design is also essential to budget for.
+An eye-catching aesthetic is key to an impactful and memorable consumer experience.
 Once all other aspects of your pop up shop are figured out, take your time decorating your pop up shop the best you can.
-You’ll want to focus on furniture, decor, lighting/fixtures, window displays, props and signage.
+You’ll want to focus on furniture, decor, lighting/fixtures, window displays, props, and signage.
 You can save on these by working with local, affordable vendors.

-If any of this seems intimidating, consider working with a pop up production agency like Parasol Projects, who will assist you every step of the way.
-Who can argue with saving time, money and effort?
+If any of this seems intimidating, consider working with a pop up production agency like Parasol Projects, which will assist you every step of the way.
+Who can argue with saving time, money, and effort?

 Additional Pop Up Information